karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 }
 ```

-Now if you re-run the and hold down the left or right arrow keys, then this should happen:
+Now if you re-run the game and hold down the left or right arrow keys, then this should happen:

 <video autoplay loop muted width="100%"><source src="/odinraylib2/move_box.mp4"></video>